How can I get the permanent residence permit?

 • Once the immigration authority has reviewed everything, they will send you a letter and an appointment to pick up your permanent residence permit.

 • If the immigration authority does not respond after 2 months, you can ask about the status of your application.
-If you haven’t received a response after 6 months, you can consider to discuss a lawsuit for inactivity (Klage wegen Untätigkeit) with a lawyer.
-You will have to pay for this.
+If you haven’t received a response after 3 to 6 months, you can consider to discuss a lawsuit for inactivity (Klage wegen Untätigkeit) with a lawyer.

-• If you have a residence permit and leave Germany for more than 6 months, the permit may become invalid.
-Make sure to get information before traveling for an extended period.
+• If you have a residence permit and leave Germany for more than 6 months, the permit will become invalid.
+Make sure to get information before traveling for an extended period.32There are exceptions if you have already lived in Germany for more than 15 years (§ 51 AufenthG)

 ▷ View all step-by-step guides.